AureumApes/GoUtil/README.md

 GoUtils
 =======
-A collection of handy Go functions used by some Amiraxoba projects
+A collection of handy Go functions

 Installation
 ------------